 High Visibility Displays

 Conference rooms call for large screens.
 One large format display is the minimum, two or more is the trend.
 Interactivity on at least one display in the room has become the norm.
 Offering the ability to annotate and save presentation material helps even more.
 Content sharing tools enable easy group collaboration.
-ViewSonic large format displays come in sizes from 32″ to 98,” and deliver commercial-grade reliability.
+Click here to ViewSonic’s display solutions for team collaboration.

 Crystal clear images ensure video conferencing visibility in any environment.
 Displays with ultra-thin bezels and simplified daisy-chaining enable easy setup of tiled video walls for even greater visual impact and versatility.
 To add value to video conferencing services, look for displays that come with interactivity.